yangshun/tech-interview-handbook/contents/resume/optimize-resume.md

 **Do's**

-- Including more points of "average" achievements in your resume is worse than just minimizing to a few points of your best achievements to better highlight them
+- Highlighting a few of your best achievements is better than including many "average" achievements in your resume
 - Use only 1 page for your resume

 **Don'ts**